LinguaPhylo/linguaPhylo.github.io/setup.md

 6. Install LPhy Studio to the [default path](#the-default-installation-path).

 7. Download the latest version of the script to launch LPhyBEAST.
-Right-click one of the following link, and select "Download Linked File" from the context menu.
+Right-click the corresponding link, and select "Download Linked File" from the context menu.
-Then, move it into the `bin` subfolder of your BEAST 2 installation.
+Then, move `lphybeast` into the `bin` subfolder of your BEAST 2 installation on macOS and Linux.
+For Windows, move `lphybeast.bat` into the `bat` subfolder instead.
    - [lphybeast](https://raw.githubusercontent.com/LinguaPhylo/LPhyBeast/master/lphybeast/bin/lphybeast), for Linux and Mac.
    - [lphybeast.bat](https://raw.githubusercontent.com/LinguaPhylo/LPhyBeast/master/lphybeast/bin/lphybeast.bat), for Windows.